van-dang/DMRI-FEM-Cloud/README.md

-# Simulation of diffusion MRI with Python notebooks
+# Simulations with Python notebooks

 The scope of usage:
 (1) Single domains, Multilayered structures, manifolds